wilsonmar/oss-perf/devops-toolchain.md

-The devops toolchain **provisions** servers in a cloud such as AWS EC2.
+The devops toolchain **provisions** servers locally and in a cloud such as AWS EC2.

 This may occur using binary images (from Artifactory repository) that already contains deployed apps.
 Or, applications are **deployed** on an empty servers.